 - Fatigue as a side effect of your increased progesterone levels, which can be caused either by pregnancy or progesterone supplements.

-- Nausea, due to increased hormonal levels.
+- Nausea and discomfort around the abdominal area, due to increased hormonal levels.

 - Frequent urination caused by rising hCG hormone levels, either caused by a new pregnancy or as an adverse reaction of hCG injections.